webcerebrium/java-binance-api/README.md

 ```

 #### Getting All Deposits History

+Server side team still works on this endpoint.
+At the moment of writing that you will just receive a message in Chinese about parameters exception.

 ```java
 BinanceHistoryFilter historyFilter = new BinanceHistoryFilter();
 System.out.println((new BinanceApi()).getDepositHistory(historyFilter));
 ```

 #### Getting Withdrawal History

+Server side team still works on this endpoint.
+At the moment of writing that you will just receive a message in Chinese about parameters exception.

 ```java
 BinanceHistoryFilter historyFilter = new BinanceHistoryFilter("ETH");
 Calendar cal = Calendar.getInstance();